aisingapore/PeekingDuck/docs/source/tutorials/03_custom_nodes.rst

 Recipe 1: Object Detection Score
 ================================

-When the Yolo object detection model detects an object in the image, it assigns a bounding box and a score to it.
+When the YOLO object detection model detects an object in the image, it assigns a bounding box and a score to it.
 This score is the "confidence score" which reflects how likely the box contains an object and how accurate is the bounding box.